Second Sunday after Trinity – Sunday

 Honor thy father and thy mother. – Exodus 20:12.

 PRAYER – My God, I know that from a child, even from my mother’s womb, I am evil and full of sin.
-Wash me of all my sins by the blood which Thy dear Son hath shed for me; and grant me Thy good Spirit, that He may teach me, while I sojourn here on earth, to live according to Thy holy will in my own sphere and calling.
+Continue to assure me again and again of the washing away of all my sins by the blood which Thy dear Son hath shed for me, and grant me Thy good Spirit, working through Thy Word, that He may keep teaching me while I sojourn here on earth, that I may continue to live more and more according to Thy holy will, in my own sphere and calling, to keep showing my gratitude for all that Thou has done for me through Christ Jesus, in whose name I pray.
 Amen.

 Give to thy parents honor due,

 Have mercy, Lord!